apache/shardingsphere/document/current/content/features/sharding/principle/rewrite.en.md

 SELECT * FROM t_order_1 WHERE order_id IN (1, 3);
 ```

 The query performance will be further improved.
-For now, Sharding-Sphere has not realized this rewrite strategy, so the current rewrite result is:
+For now, ShardingSphere has not realized this rewrite strategy, so the current rewrite result is:

 ```
 SELECT * FROM t_order_0 WHERE order_id IN (1, 2, 3);